 Studies, performances and teaching have allowed me to travel throughout North America, as well as in Asia, Africa, the Middle East and the South Pacific.

 As a teaching artist, I facilitate a variety of percussion programs (including my “TrashBamBOOM!” (formerly “Junk Jam”), “Sights & Sounds of Ghana” and “Hand Drumming Crash Course” classes) in schools around the world.
 I also present at youth/adult correctional facilities and lead businesses and organizations through leadership and team building training in my highly interactive “Rhythms at Work” workshops.

-My first children’s board book, I Want to Be a Drummer!, is published by blue manatee press and illustrated by Maria Montag.
+My two children’s board books, I Want to Be a Drummer! and I Want to Be A Reader! (silver medalist in the board book category of the 2017 Moonbeam Children’s Book Awards), are published by blue manatee press and illustrated by Maria Montag.
 Other resources I’ve authored include Grooves On-The-Go and the 10,000-hour Practice Log & Journal.